briansjkim/bbb-fantasy/README.md

  > The goal of this project is to build your dream team without any interference.

 ## Usage ##
-RESTful API routes are all provided for CRUD operations GET request to retrieve all provided players
+RESTful API routes are all provided for CRUD operations<br/>
+GET request to retrieve all provided players
 GET request to retrieve all players in your team
 POST request to add a new player to your team